The traditional approach for handling data warehousing as an analytical task has been

 For example, if you want to merge customer records from three different systems into a single customer table, ETL would extract relevant information from all three source systems and then apply business rules during the transformation step to create a single record to use for insert, update or delete operations against the destination table.
 Moving data this way requires interdependency between the routines at each stage of the ETL process.

 ELT is the new framework leveraged to take advantage of advances in processing and storage.
 The ETL method extracts data from the source directly to tables in the destination database which can be copies of the source files.
 In the ELT process, the transformation process is not dependent on the extract and load process.
 Continuing with the customer example, if you want to merge customer records from three different sources into a single customer table, ELT would extract ALL information from the each source and load it directly into the target database.
 Once loaded, business rules are applied that transform the data into its target output format.
 Moving data using the ELT method, allows you to connect to the data source, extract the required data, and close the connections quickly.
 Additionally, ELT reduces cost, risk, and makes for easier system management.

 Determine the best approach for business environment

 Since the inception of data integration, BI architects have been challenged with creating and populating a data warehouses with data from multiple sources.
 The dramatic growth of data sources and the sheer volume of data, push BI Architects to find ways to implement more efficient integration and staging operations.
 The decision to transform data before (ETL) or after (ELT) it is loaded is critical to the technical, business, and financial well-being of the organization.

-For deployments where you are providing data to end users can have the ability to wrangle large amounts data into meaningful reports, ELT is the way to go.
+For deployments where you are providing data to end users have the ability to wrangle large amounts data into meaningful reports, ELT is the way to go.

-For deployments where want to merge data from several sources into one structured table that provides schedule reports, ETL is the best direction.
+For deployments where you want to merge data from several sources into one structured table that provides schedule reports, ETL is the best direction.